bregman-arie/bregman-arie.github.io/_posts/packer/2019-11-23-build-your-first-image.markdown

 ## Create a template

-Create a file called "aws_image.json" with the following content
+Create a file called "aws_image.json" with the following content (this is an official example from Hashicorp docs):

 ```
 {
+  "variables": {
+    "aws_access_key": "",
+    "aws_secret_key": ""
+  },
+  "builders": [{
+    "type": "amazon-ebs",
+    "access_key": "{{user `aws_access_key`}}",
+    "secret_key": "{{user `aws_secret_key`}}",
+    "region": "us-east-1",
+    "source_ami_filter": {
+      "filters": {
+        "virtualization-type": "hvm",
+        "name": "ubuntu/images/*ubuntu-xenial-16.04-amd64-server-*",
+        "root-device-type": "ebs"
+      },
+      "owners": ["099720109477"],
+      "most_recent": true
+    },
+    "instance_type": "t2.micro",
+    "ssh_username": "ubuntu",
+    "ami_name": "packer-example {{timestamp}}"
+  }]
 }
 ```

 Few notes:

   * Getting AMI owner ID isn't as straightforward as you might expect.
-This [post](https://blog.gruntwork.io/locating-aws-ami-owner-id-and-image-name-for-packer-builds-7616fe46b49a) is great explanation for how to locate such information
+This [post](https://blog.gruntwork.io/locating-aws-ami-owner-id-and-image-name-for-packer-builds-7616fe46b49a) is great a explanation for how to locate such information
+  * Be careful with changing instance type to anything other than t2.micro since you might be charged for that. t2.micro qualifies under free-tier so no charge :)
+  * As you can see we are not providing credentials through the template but by using variables.
+We'll pass the values when we will run the build command

 ## Validate the image